eduNEXT/openedx-k6-loadtesting/README.md

-Make sure to check the [K6 documentation](https://k6.io/docs/get-started/results-output/) and the [Results output section](https://grafana.com/docs/k6/latest/results-output/) to learn more about the results and how to interpret them and
+Make sure to check the [K6 documentation](https://k6.io/docs/get-started/results-output/) and the [Results output section](https://grafana.com/docs/k6/latest/results-output/) to learn more about the results and how to interpret them.

 ## Developing